alexwlchan/alexwlchan.net/src/_articles/2017/2017-11-22-fetching-cloudwatch-logs.md

 ---
+layout: article
 date: 2017-11-22 11:50:19 +00:00
-layout: post
+title: Downloading logs from Amazon CloudWatch
 summary: A detailed breakdown of how I wrote a Python script to download logs from CloudWatch.
-tags:
-  - aws
+topics:
-  - python
+  - AWS
-  - aws:amazon cloudwatch
+  - Python
-title: Downloading logs from Amazon CloudWatch
-old_syntax_highlighting: true
 ---

 At work, we use [Amazon CloudWatch][cloudwatch] for logging in our applications.